CloudBotIRC/CloudBot/docs/README.md

 Refresh (this repo) is the newest CloudBot, which cleans up the internals of the bot and brings support for Python 3.4.

-## Guides

-Guide to writing plugins can be found at docs/dev/

-Guide on configuration is still TODO.

 ## Developers
 * [Luke Rogers](http://git.io/theluke)
 * [neersighted](http://git.io/neersighted)